Maxithx/linux-pi-monitor/README.md

 - Multi-profile SSH: Save multiple hosts (Pi, Linux server), switch instantly.
 - Secure Authentication: Generate ed25519 keys and install the public key on the host with one click.
 - Glances Integration: Install, start, stop, and view logs for the Glances service remotely.
+The Live view auto-detects the active profile host for Direct (61208).
+- KeePass Vault Setup: Guided, phased setup to host a local-only SMB share for your KeePassXC vault (deps, share, firewall, verify) with logs and rollback.
+- Windows Mapping Helper: One-click copy of the proper `net use` command and visible share path (e.g. `\\<pi-ip>\keepass`).
 - Network & DNS Manager:
   - View active interfaces, IPv4, MAC, and SSID.
   - Change DNS servers live (Google, Cloudflare, Quad9, or Custom).